-The adoption by the Free Trade Commission of this or any future interpretation shall not be construed as indicating an absence of agreement among the NAFTA Parties about other matters of interpretation of the Agreement.
+The adoption by the Free Trade Commission of this or any future interpretation shall not be construed as indicating an a agreement among the NAFTA Parties about other matters of interpretation of the Agreement.

-Done in triplicate at Washington, D.C., on the 31st day of July, 2001, in the English, French and Spanish languages, each text being equally authentic.
+Done in triplicate at Washington, D.C., on the 31st day of July, 2001, in the English, French and Spanish languages, each authentic.

-For the Government of the United States of America

 Robert B. Zoellick United States Trade Representative

 For the Government of the United Mexican States

-Luis Ernesto Derbez Bautista Secretary of Economy
+Luis Ernesto Derbez Bautista

+Secretary of Economy

 For the Government of Canada

-Pierre S. Pettigrew Minister for International Trade
+Pierre S. Pettigrew

+Minister for International Trade